ISRIC guest researcher programme

 In partnership, ISRIC implements a wide range of soil-related activities and projects in support of environmental, social and economic sustainability.
 In this context, we have a dynamic guest researcher programme aimed at strengthening international collaboration and stimulating exchange of knowledge and information.
 We welcome researchers and professionals that wish to collaborate on global and regional soil information related initiatives.

-During the past years, we have hosted guest researchers from Brazil, Canada, China, France, India, Iran, Kenya, the Netherlands, Russia, Serbia, Spain and the USA.
-Generally, our guests stay with us for three to six months to work on a mutually agreed upon topic that aligns with ISRIC's strategy.
-At the end of their stay, each guest researcher will have to present his/her results during a plenary lecture attended by all ISRIC staff.
-In principle, each guest research should result in at least one of the following:

-- co-authored research manuscript submitted to a peer-reviewed journal;

-COPY 2 | In partnership, ISRIC implements a wide range of soil-related activities and projects in support of environmental, social and economic sustainability.
-In this context, we have a dynamic guest researcher programme aimed at strengthening international collaboration and stimulating exchange of knowledge and information.
-We welcome researchers and professionals that wish to collaborate on global and regional soil information related initiatives.

-During the past years, we have hosted guest researchers from Brazil, Canada, China, France, India, Iran, Kenya, the Netherlands, Russia, Serbia, Spain and the USA.
+During the past years, we have hosted guest researchers from Brazil, Cameroon, Canada, China, France, India, Italy, Iran, Kenya, the Netherlands, Russia, Serbia, Spain and the USA.
 Generally, our guests stay with us for three to six months to work on a mutually agreed upon topic that aligns with ISRIC's strategy.
 At the end of their stay, each guest researcher will have to present his/her results during a plenary lecture attended by all ISRIC staff.
 In principle, each guest research should result in at least one of the following:

 - co-authored research manuscript submitted to a peer-reviewed journal;